What is a System Development Charge (SDC)?

 SDCs are fees the City uses to help fund capacity upgrades to city water, sewer, storm and transportation systems that are necessary as a result of growth and new development.
 These fees are considered any time a new development, alteration, or change of use occurs within the city.
 SDCs are assessed as a one-time charge in addition to the standard utility hook-up charges, and remain attached to the building/suite even after a change of tenant.
 The City charges SDCs for Transportation, Water, Sewer, and Storm Water systems.

-In addition, the City collects a Hood River County School District SDC as a pass-through charge on all new construction projects.
-New residential buildings (Single, Multi-Family, Manufactured, ADU’s, etc.) are also assessed a Hood River Valley Parks and Recreation District SDC.
+New residential buildings (Single-Family, Multi-Family, Accessory Dwelling Units, etc.) also are assessed a Hood River Valley Parks and Recreation District SDC.

 How are SDCs Calculated?